Pearl Powell: Life in the Northern Territory

-For these reasons they moved on to their other lease at Woola Downs, south-east of Ti-Tree in the 1920s, where there was already an established well.
+For these reasons, they moved on to their other lease at Woola Downs, south-east of Ti-Tree, in the 1920s, where there was already an established well.
 Life at Woola Downs was still difficult but the family, and their now 600 sheep (which grew to over 1000), made it work.
-Numerous times Powell's mother Ivy tried to grow a garden but "whenever she had any success with the seed coming up they were quickly burnt off by the mineral salts in the water" and recalls that, as the water dried up, "it left a crust of salt around the edge of the garden, making all her efforts rather pointless".
+Numerous times, Powell's mother Ivy tried to grow a garden but "whenever she had any success with the seed coming up they were quickly burnt off by the mineral salts in the water" and recalls that, as the water dried up, "it left a crust of salt around the edge of the garden, making all her efforts rather pointless".
 Other memories recorded of this time include Aboriginal workers on the station, travelling Afghan cameleers, butchering meat and the general goings-on of Central Australian station life.

-In 1926 Jim Bird, the newly arrived owner of Bushy Park Station, visited the family and began pursuing Powell.
-In her memoir Powell describes him as: "just another man, much older than I was then at just 17 years of age" and going on to say that she did not have any feelings for him.
-Despite this she agreed to marry, she explains this decision by saying "I had only mum's opinion and experience to rely on and agreed to do as she said.
+Jim Bird, the newly arrived owner of Bushy Park Station, visited the family in 1926, and began pursuing Powell.
+In her memoir, she describes him as "just another man, much older than I was then at just 17 years of age", and she went on to say that she did not have any feelings for him.
+Despite this, she agreed to marry, she explains this decision by saying: "I had only mum's opinion and experience to rely on and agreed to do as she said.
 She thought that, being so much older then I was, Jim would be able to look after me.
-Love never came in to the conversation – that was only read about in books".
-This was reported in The Northern Standard and The Border Watch as a 'great love story' as, with the now 19 year old Powell travelling 1,500 miles to marry in Mount Gambier, South Australia, the couple drew broad attention.
-The couple had four children together and, following his death in the 1950s, Powell returned to Alice Springs and later remarried.
+Love never came in to the conversation – that was only read about in books."
+This was reported in The Northern Standard and The Border Watch as a "great love story" as, with the now 19-year-old Powell travelling 1,500 miles to marry in Mount Gambier, South Australia, the couple drew broad attention.
+They had four children together and, following Jim Bird's death in the 1950s, Powell returned to Alice Springs and later remarried.

 Later life

-Powell spent her later years at the Old Timers nursing home in Alice Springs where she often shared stories with young people so they would get a feel for life at the turn of the century and "get a feel for pioneer life".
+Powell spent her later years at the Old Timers nursing home in Alice Springs, where she often shared stories with young people so they would get a feel for life at the turn of the century and "get a feel for pioneer life".

 She died in 2004 and her funeral was held at the Alice Springs Telegraph Station.
 Her grave is located at the Alice Springs Garden Cemetery.